xshinhe/PSiNad/docs/installation.md

 - **Customization**:  Advanced users can modify the `CMakeLists.txt` file to customize the build process further, such as adding new source directories, enabling additional features, or integrating with other tools.

-By following this guide, you should be able to successfully compile and install the PSiNad library with the desired configuration.
+By following this guide, you should be able to successfully compile and install the PSiNaD library with the desired configuration.

 ## Benchmark Test